Life is what you make it!How often are we told this and how much do you believe it?

 How many times do we hear phrases that make us believe the power is in ourselves? to live our lives in the way we want to.

 My parents certainly instilled this belief into my thoughts.
-I guess that is why I am here, living my dream, travelling my journey, seeking the meaning of life or something like that.
+I guess that is why I am here, living my dream, traveling my journey, seeking the meaning of life or something like that.

 I have stories to write and tales to tell.
 To the readers who can wade through my waffle, I have a point to make and feel the urge to beg the question.
 What if your life is taken out of your hands?
 The desired dreams and ambitions, squashed into the ground, no importance, just trashed.
 Some of you will already be nodding.
 I am not talking about glass half empty stuff, more of hands tied, no choice.
 How can you remain positive and believe that life is truly what you make it?